bjemcnally/Udacity-IPND-Stage1/README.md

-# Udacity-Intro
+# Udacity-IPND-Stage1
+Project for Udacity Intro to Programming, Stage 1
+Make a Web Page
-Projects for Udacity: Intro to Programming by Joy | bjemcnally bjemcnally@gmail.com
+by Joy | bjemcnally
+bjemcnally@gmail.com